 .
 Did you know that frank sinatra was nearly considered for the original production of fiddler on the roof? or that jerome robbins never choreographed the famous "Dance at the Gym" in West Side Story?
 Or that Lin-Manuel Miranda called out an audience member on Twitter for texting during a performance of Hamilton the perpetrator was Madonna?
 In Show and Tell: The New Book of Broadway Anecdotes, Broadway aficionado-in-chief Ken Bloom takes us on a spirited spin through some of the most intriguing factoids in show business, offering up an unconventional history of the theatre in all its idiosyncratic glory.

-It Happened on Broadway: An Oral History of the Great White WayTaylor Trade Publishing - With verve, and passion, love, this book gives us the story of more than half a century of great theater—from the inside out.
+It Happened on Broadway: An Oral History of the Great White WayTaylor Trade Publishing #ad - It Happened on Broadway: An Oral History of the Great White Way #ad - With verve, and passion, love, this book gives us the story of more than half a century of great theater—from the inside out.
 Along the way there are evocations of the great comedians and dramatic actors who had that indefinable magic that made them stand out above the rest.
 In this deliciously revealing oral history of broadway from world war ii through the early 1980s, Andrea McArdle, Donna McKechnie, and Al Hirschfeld—deliver the behind-the-scenes story of the hits, the feuds, the stars, Hal Holbrook, Hal Prince, more than one hundred theater veterans—including Carol Channing, and the fiascoes.

 Soon the budget was ballooning, financing was evaporating, and producers were jumping ship or getting demoted.
 During the show’s unprecedented seven months of previews, the company’s struggles to reach opening night inspired breathless tabloid coverage and garnered international notoriety.
 But when charismatic producer Tony Adams died suddenly, the show began to lose its footing.